Frequently Asked Questions

 The Translation Center accepts cash, check, purchase orders, and credit cards (MasterCard & Visa only).
 Credit card tends to be most convenient for individual clients who are not coming to pick up the documents in person.
 Please note that we are not able to make change for cash payments.

 How long will it take to have my document translated?

 Turn around time can vary based on workflow in the office as well as on the difficulty of the job itself, especially in the case of multilingual projects.
 When we make an estimate, we specify the turn-around time should the go-ahead be received within the day; should a few days or weeks pass after the date of the estimate, please re-confirm with us.
 For personal documents, please allow at least five working days for short translations.
 Please plan for your translation needs whenever possible!
 Rush rates are also available.
 Please contact us to inquire.

 How can I send documents to the Translation Center?

-The Translation Center can receive documents by post, fax (at 413-577-3400), hand-delivery, email, FTP, or via our Request an Estimate form.
+The Translation Center can receive documents by post, fax (at 413-577-3400), hand-delivery, email (see here), FTP.
 Wherever possible, editable, electronic formats are preferred.
 If you are having trouble scanning a file or need help adding an attachment to an email, let us know.
 For rush jobs or projects involving original personal documents (i.e., birth certificates, diplomas, etc.), call us in order to make arrangements.
-Please see our page for more information.
+Please see the bottom of our Rate page for more information.